 Manchester Art Gallery

 Manchester Art Gallery is in the middle of the city.
 The building was built in 1823 and included one of the largest art collections outside of London.
-Inside the art gallery, you will find works by French impressionists, including Gauguin, Manet, and Monet, and German artists, such as Max Ernst.
+Inside the art gallery, you will find works by French impressionists, including Gauguin, Manet, and Monet, and works by German artists, such as Max Ernst.

 Science and Industry Museum

-Inside the museum, you will see demonstrations of original machines used over the last 300 years.
+Inside the museum, you will see demonstrations of original machines used over 300 years.
 It is an excellent place for families, with many activities for kids, such as games, scientific experiments, and virtual reality booths.

 Heaton Park

 Also, you can visit the Animal Centre built in 1789, where you can find goats, donkeys, and more.
-Explore the park more by riding Heaton Park Tramway, and you will see a historic tram from the early 20th century.
+Explore the park more by riding the Heaton Park Tramway, and you will see a historic tram from the early 20th century.
 Many sports, like an 18-hole golf course, driving range, tennis courts, and exploring boating lakes, gardens, and playgrounds, can be practised.

 University of Manchester